How to Train a Dog: Complete Beginner's Guide

 The Foundation: How Dogs Actually Learn

 Dogs learn through consequences.
 Behaviors that produce good things get repeated.
 Behaviors that produce nothing (or bad things) fade away.
 This is why positive reinforcement — rewarding the behavior you want — is the most effective training method backed by modern science.
+For a deeper dive into reward-based methods, see our positive reinforcement training guide.

 The old "dominance" approach (alpha rolls, punishment) is not only ineffective, it damages trust and can increase aggression.
 Every major veterinary association recommends reward-based methods.